gradle/gradle/design-docs/build-initialisation.md

 * Running `gradle wrapper` on a project that defines a `wrapper` task runs the task defined in the project, not the implicit task defined by the `wrapper` plugin.

+# Story: Create a Java library project from scratch

+This story adds the ability to create a Java library project by running `gradle setupBuild` in an empty directory:

+* Add a `--type` command-line option to `setupBuild`.
+* When `type` is `java-library` then:
+    * Ignore any existing POM.
+    * Skip generation if any build or settings files already exist.
+    * Generate a `build.gradle` that applies the Java plugin, adds `mavenCentral()` and the dependencies to allow testing with JUnit.
+    * Create the appropriate source directories, if they do not exist.
+    * Add a sample class and a unit test, if there are no existing source or test files.
+* When `type` is not specified then:
+    * Convert a POM, if present.
+    * Otherwise, generate an empty build, as per previous stories.
+* Change the `settings.gradle` template so that the root project name is set to the project directory name.

+## User interaction

+From the command-line:

+1. User downloads and installs a Gradle distribution.
+2. User runs `gradle setupBuild --type java-library` from an empty directory.
+3. User modifies generated build scripts and source, as appropriate.

+# Story: Update the user guide Java tutorial to use the `setupBuild` task

 # Story: Gradle help message informs user how to setup a build

 This story adds some helpful output when the user attempts to run Gradle in a directory that does not contain a